 Zooplankton are among the smallest of the Fauna world inhabiting Ontario.
 Most notorious is the invasive Spiny Waterfleas.
 The most prolific of which are the Spiny and Fish Hook varieties.
 They predate on the native Raptorial waterfleas occuring naturally in the Lake.
 Other zooplankton present include Daphnia, Calanoid copepods, and Rotifers.
 These in most instances feed upon the phyto plankton present in the Lake and provide feed for smaller fish and vertebrates.

 Fish Species Diversity

 With such a nutrient rich body of water, it’s no wonder that it hold such a huge diversity of fish species.
 Interestingly, the king salmon which the Lake is most known for in the fishing world, are not native to this body of water!
 Neither are the Coho salmon!
-They were first introduced back in 1873 but did not become a sustainable fishery until the early 1970’s.
-They were introduced into the Lake to combat and prey upon the over abundance of Alewives, an invasive member of the herring family.
+Being first introduced back in 1873, it wasn’t until afterwards they became a sustainable fishery in the early 1970’s.
+Their primary function at that time was to forage on the over abundance of Alewives, an invasive member of the herring family.

 Maritime Transport And Distribution

 Maritime shipping on Lake Ontario has been going on for over 200 years.
 Large freighters and barges are able to take advantage of the deep shipping channels available.
 It is a multi-billion dollar industry.
 Via the St. Lawrence SeaWay entrance into lake Ontario, millions of metric tons of products and materials are brought into the United States and Canada yearly.
 The gateway to the other four Great Lakes, Ontario is an integral part to maritime commerce to over 100 different ports in the Great Lakes chain.
 Most notable of the Ontario ports is the Oswego Harbor.
 It’s equipped to load and offload the biggest of Tankers and Freighters.